jepstein2233/jepstein2233/README.md

-Resume
+Who Am I:

+- 📗 Education:
-- 📗 Studying Information Technology and Cybersecurity at St. Philip's College
+- 🎓 Studying Information Technology and Cybersecurity at St. Philip's College
 - 🎓 I have a M.S. in Exercise Science from the University of Texas - Arlington
 - 🎓 I have a B.A. in Psychology from the University of West Florida
+-
+- 📜 Certifications:
-- 📌 CompTIA Network+
+- CompTIA Network+
-- 📌 Cisco IT Customer Support Basics
+- Cisco IT Customer Support Basics
+-
 - 🔧 Technical Skills:
 - Help Desk Support
 - Troubleshooting